The workplace of the future

 In the technology world, Telecom, IT and AV had all grown up independently and were considered separate areas of technology discipline.
 They were all silos of technology in the workplace.
 Today there is a need to create the right balance of 4 different conferencing technologies for meeting rooms.

 The simplified story of technology evolution into the workplace (above) highlights the requirement for the separate technology disciplines to come together and be managed as one.
 This trend is accelerating today fueled by an ever-increasing requirement to connect in real-time and the ability to connect everything to the network.
-Some of the specific technology evolutions that are driving the requirement to connect “People & Place” with “Technology” are:

 - Unified Communications & Collaboration (UC&C)